 - a.
 Main menu tabs: The main tabs divide the settings into functional groups for the available measurements.
-For the 3DM-CV5-25 these include calculated measurements (Estimation Filter) and direct inertial sensor measurements (IMU/AHRS). - b.
-Message Format (first sub-menu tab): Under each main menu tab there are additional sub-menu tabs, including the Message Format tab, which allows the user to select the measurement type to be displayed and recorded (b1) and the data rate in samples/second(b2). - c.
+For the 3DM-CX5-25 these include calculated measurements (Estimation Filter) and direct inertial sensor measurements (IMU/AHRS). - b.
+Message Format (first sub-menu tab): allows the user to select the measurement type to be displayed and recorded (b1) and the data rate in samples/second (b2). - c.
 Measurement parameters: Available sub-menu tabs depend on the selected main menu tab.
 They include the configurable settings for each measurement. - d.
 Scrolling: used to navigate to additional sub-menus - e.
-Help button: Enable the context-sensitive help menu for more information (see Interactive Help Menu on page 13).
+Help button: Enable the context-sensitive help menu for more information (see Interactive Help Menu on page 12).

-Figure 9 -Device Settings Menu
+Figure 8 -Device Settings Menu